What are the Australia visa requirements?

 If you intend to go to Australia as a visitor, you should know that there are several visas defined for this purpose.
 The following visas are divided into the category of Australia visitor visa:

 1. Electronic Travel Authority (subclass 601): This Australia visa is a type of electronic and online travel authority that is similar to the United States ESTA and is available for nationals of several countries.
-The authority of travel to Australia is provided online through this visa.
+The authority to travel to Australia is provided online through this visa.

 2. e-Visitor (subclass 651): Like the previous visa, this one is also issued online to citizens of the European Union who intend to travel to Australia.